-- 1. Examples of visual indicators of illicit connection include but are not limited to the presence of trash, oily sheen, suds, or staining. - The source of the flow from outfall 16816 appears to be the Campbell Elementary Wetlands Learning Lab.
-This outdoor educational area and wildlife study zone has been designed to maintain continually wet conditions due to a naturally occurring springhead and stormwater retention. - 3.
-The source of the flow from outfall 24977 appears to be groundwater intrusion. - 4.
-NA: Not Applicable
+- 1. Acceptable ranges of parameters are identified in the APS IDDE Program Plan. - Examples of visual indicators of illicit connection include but are not limited to the presence of trash, oily sheen, suds, or staining. - 3.
+The source of the flow from outfall 16816 appears to be the Campbell Elementary Wetlands Learning Lab.
+This outdoor educational area and wildlife study zone has been designed to maintain continually wet conditions due to a naturally occurring springhead and stormwater retention. - 4.
+NA: Not Applicable.